emilienaples/sample-projects/README.md

 Some of the projects include:

-Image Classification with MLPs
+Image Classification with MLPs  <br />
-Master Thesis - Garbage Detection with YOLOv5 for City Streets Regularizing MLPs
+Master Thesis - Garbage Detection with YOLOv5 for City Streets  <br />
+Regularizing MLPs  <br />
-Spectral Clustering
+Spectral Clustering  <br />
-Clustering Methods on UN Data - A Statistical Analysis in R
+Clustering Methods on UN Data - A Statistical Analysis in R  <br />